 Even more importantly, there is so much that you can do to manage your own risk and the risk to your baby!
 Namely, preparing for IVF 3-6 months in advance to ensure you and your partner are healthy going into this process.
 As mentioned, certain complications are increased with specific conditions such as PCOS and endometriosis.
 Effectively managing these conditions before starting your IVF process can help decrease these risks.
 Moreover, ensuring egg and sperm health are at its absolute best helps lessen the risk of passing on genetic abnormalities to your child.

 For many of us, IVF is the most promising way to start a family.
-Before getting started though, do yourselves and your children a favour by adequately preparing.
+Before getting started though, do yourselves and your children a favor by adequately preparing.
 If you would like support before, during, or after your IVF procedure, or if you would like to learn more about managing your risks, we at Awaken Life are here and happy to help!

 - Kamphuis E, Bhattacharya S, van der Veen F, Mol B, Templeton A. Are we overusing IVF?.
 BMJ.
 2014;348(jan28 8):g252-g252.